 1-5.
 Conclusion

-Explaining on a human level how all this happens is not easy, for the lesser (man) is trying to explain the greater (God).
+Explaining on a human level how all this happens is not easy, for the lesser (man) is trying to explain the greater (Elohim/God).
 Classical Trinitarians would claim that it is proper to say that the second Person in the Trinity, and not the Father, became man, and His incarnation did not break the Trinity, although this fails to take into account the fact that Isaiah refers to the Son as the 'eternal Father'.
 Nevertheless, while classical Trinitarianism fails to take every scripture into account, it is by no means an unreasonable postulate, and those who reject it as ridiculous should be reminded that three-dimensional space is a natural analogy of what could be said about the Trinity.
 Space requires length, breadth and height.
 All three are equal in importance, and none is greater than the others.
 So we have three dimensions forming one space.
 For some purposes we treat them as one; for other purposes we separate them.

 Some Articles on This Site Reflecting Different Godhead Views